AniruddhaHumane/nd00333-capstone-ML-Engineer/README.md

 ![BestRunsGraph](./starter_file/HyperDrive/screenshots/BestRunsGraph.png)

-We will now save this model and move on the AutoML experiments
+We will now save this model and move on to the AutoML experiments

 ## AutoML